veeruchowdary234/todosummaryassistant/README.md

 ### Backend (`/server`)

 The backend is an Express.js server connected to MongoDB Atlas.
-It includes RESTful API routes, controller logic, and utility modules for OpenAI and Slack integrations.
+It includes RESTful API routes liek ('/api/todos','/api/summarize'), controller logic, and utility modules for OpenAI and Slack integrations.

 ---